Were Tired: Ukraine Forces Hold Out In Devastated Bakhmut - UrduPoint

 Thundering Russian artillery echoed non-stop throughout Bakhmut's Soviet-era residential blocs during a rare visit to the embattled city by AFP journalists with Ukrainian troops.

-Fighting for the town, once known for its salt mines and sparkling wine production, has grinded on for 10 long months.
+Fighting for the town, once known for its salt mines and sparkling wine production, has ground on for 10 long months.

 Russia is posting incremental but costly gains giving it control over some 80 percent of the devastated town.